 To read more about Evelyn’s story and St. Ambrose’s push for reform, check out the Baltimore Sun Article.

 “…Take your time and don’t be rushed into finding your dream home.
 There may be plenty of options, but there is only one for you.
 You’ll know it’s yours because you would get a feeling of peace and you would just know.
 Do not be discouraged about the setbacks that may come along with the purchase because nothing in life comes easy, but if it’s meant for you it will definitely happen…”

 Danielle, a recent first-time homebuyer herself, wanted to share this piece of advice and encouragement with everyone else searching to find their perfect home.
 She knows the journey can be long and challenging at times.
 The paperwork can be overwhelming.
-But with a little help, and a St. Ambrose counselor on your side, finding the right house to call home is possible.* You can have that feeling of peace from finding your home.
-You can feel that excitement from finding your first home.
-You can be proud, knowing all the hard work paid off, and you finally have that place you were meant to own.
+But with a little help, and a St. Ambrose counselor on your side, finding the right house to call home is possible.
+You can have that feeling of peace from finding your home.

 Danielle was able to buy her house after participating in St. Ambrose’s Homeownership counseling.
 After taking a pre-purchase workshop, she and a counselor worked together to consider her individual needs and wants.
 When asked what the most valuable role the counselor played, she replied that her counselor was always there to assist no matter what she needed, even helping her find funding to assist with closing costs.
 Her counselor helped make the dream of homeownership a reality.